Skip to main content

 Further information, including as concerns process and criteria for the awards, is available at: international art contest Recognizing Minority Artists Working on Statelessness Themes.

-The Minority Artists, Voice and Dissidence series brings together minority artists from diverse contexts to present artwork on the freedom of artistic expression.
-The series aims to strengthen OHCHR and the UN system’s recognition of minority art and artists as powerful players in discourse and action on human rights—and to deepen engagement with them.
+The predecessor to the Minority Artists for Human Rights initiative was the Minority Artists, Voice and Dissidence series.
+The series brough together minority artists from diverse contexts to present artwork on the freedom of artistic expression.
+The series aimed to strengthen OHCHR and the UN system’s recognition of minority art and artists as powerful players in discourse and action on human rights—and to deepen engagement with them.

 The first event of the Minority Rights, Voice and Dissidence series—Human Rights, Art and Protest: Voice and Expression in U.S. Minority Communities in the Time of the Pandemic—was held in February 2021.
 It focused on artists from across a range of minority communities in the United States, in the context of the COVID-19 pandemic.